 - Minimal power draw — Azumo cut down on power draw drastically.
 With the new battery savings, the Trident has a 125-hour battery life.

-- Sunlight readability — Users didn’t have to struggle to read in bright outdoor settings and the Azumo front light, powered by a single LED, meant it was visible in low light conditions.
+- Sunlight readability — Users didn’t have to struggle to read in bright outdoor settings and the Azumo display module light, powered by a single LED, meant it was visible in low light conditions.

-- Space savings — The thin front light panel took up less space than the backlit LCD, allowing for more ruggedized parts and protection, and a slimmer profile.
+- Space savings — The thin display stack took up less space than the backlit LCD, allowing for more ruggedized parts and protection, and a slimmer profile.

 - Ease of use — The Trident is programmable, and adaptable, thanks to the dual displays that work in all lighting conditions.